aselewa/dropseqRunner/README.md

 ### 2. Run the pipeline

 Use `dropRunner.py` on your fastq files to generate count matrices.
+Use the `protocol` parameter to specify drop, 10x-v2, or 10x-v3.
+The last two are version 2 and version 3 10x platforms.

 ```
 python dropRunner.py  --R1 path/to/{}.R1.fastq.gz